 Achieving more with less: The German Resource Efficiency Programme

 With the adoption of the German Resource Efficiency Programme (ProgRess) in February 2012, Germany was among the first countries to determine targets, guiding principles and approaches to the conservation of natural resources.
-The German government is obligated to submit a report on developments in resource efficiency in Germany to the Bundestag every four years and to update the programme.
-ProgRess II, the first report and updated programme, was presented on 2 March 2016.
-The next (ProgRess III) is due in February 2020.
+The German government is obligated to submit a report to the Bundestag on developments in resource efficiency in Germany every four years and to update the programme.
+The first update report, ProgRess II, was adopted by the Federal Cabinet on 2 March 2016, the second, ProgRess III, on 17 June 2020.

 The overarching goal of the German Resource Efficiency Programme is to make the extraction and use of natural resources more sustainable and meet our responsibility to future generations by helping to secure the natural foundations of life for the long term.

 - to decouple economic growth as far as possible from resource consumption and reduce the associated environmental burdens